Instantons and singularities in the Yang-Mills flow: Finite-time existence

-By Theorem \ref{struwe} (the work of Struwe \cite{struwe}), to prove the second claim it suffices to show that the full curvature does not concentrate in $L^2$ at time $T.$ Note that $||F(t)||^2$ is decreasing.
-Therefore if the curvature on $B_r$ is initially less than $\delta/2,$ then for $N$ sufficiently large, the estimate implies that the full curvature on $B_{r/N}$ remains less than $\delta$ until time $T.$
+By Theorem \ref{struwe}, to prove the second claim, it suffices to show that the full curvature does not concentrate in $L^2$ at time $T.$ Note that $\|F^-(t)\|_{L^2(B_R)}^2$ is bounded above by the total anti-self-dual energy, which by (\ref{energyformula}) is decreasing.
+Therefore if the full curvature on $B_R$ is initially less than $\epsilon_0/2,$ then for $N$ sufficiently large, (\ref{selfdualbound}) implies that the full curvature on $B_{R/N}$ will remain less than $\epsilon_0$ at time $T.$

-Moreover by Proposition \ref{moser}, non-concentration of $F^+$ implies a uniform $L^\infty$ bound, and hence the required $L^1(L^\infty)$ bound at finite time. \end{proof}
+Lastly, by Proposition \ref{moser}, non-concentration of $F^+$ implies a uniform $L^\infty$ bound, and hence the required $L^1(L^\infty)$ bound on the self-dual energy at finite time. \end{proof}

+\begin{cor} Let $\delta$ be the universal constant of Proposition \ref{moser}.
+If an initial connection has self-dual curvature $\|F^+\|_{L^2(M)} < \delta,$ then the Yang-Mills flow exists for all time, with curvature blowing up at most exponentially as $t \to \infty.$ \end{cor}